Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Experimental design

 Real-world data on urban freight shipments is notoriously hard to get.
 As an alternative, we sample freight request destination locations based on the population distribution and income per capita distribution per city district and assume that every freight request originates in one of $20$ randomly located \gls{acr:lsp} distribution centers in the city's outskirts.
-In this context, we assume that the city's outskirts lie within a radius of $8$-$10$ km of the city center.
+In this context, we assume that the city's outskirts lie within a radius of $8$ -- $10$ km of the city center.
 We set the homogeneous demand of freight requests such that the accumulated demand reflects the daily parcel delivery volume in Munich derived based on volume per capita (cf. Table~\ref{tab:exp_params}).
 To convert the resulting freight demand (in number of parcels) to passenger equivalents, we convert $12$ parcels to $1$ passenger equivalent.
 This conversion is based on the required space per passenger, the dimensions of a trolley, the parcel volume, and a trolley utilization of $75$\%.
-Furthermore, we connect every origin and destination representation to $\NumConnections = 1$ \gls{acr:ft} representation as outlined in Section~\ref{subsection:implementation}.
-Finally, we parameterize costs as follows.
-First, we derive the daily present value of the total network design cost per \gls{acr:htu} of $1.51 \times 10^{6}$ based on $25$ years of usage and a current base rate of $3.62\%$.
-Specifically, \mbox{$\Cost_{\Vehicle}=\frac{1.51 \times 10^{6}}{25 \times 365 \times (1+0.0362)^{25}}=68.18 \text{ \euro{}}, \medspace \Vehicle \in \SetOfVehicles$}.
+Furthermore, we connect every origin and destination representation to $\NumConnections = 1$ \gls{acr:ft} representation as outlined in Section~\ref{app:implementation}.
+Finally, we parameterize costs as follows. \revone{First, we derive the daily value of the total design cost per \gls{acr:htu} for transit vehicles comprising six cars based on $25$ years of usage.
+Specifically, $\Cost_{\Vehicle}=\frac{\num{1.51e6}}{25 \times 365}=165.48 \text{ \euro{}}, \medspace \Vehicle \in \SetOfVehicles$.
+We increase the design cost proportionally if the public transit vehicle consists of less cars}.